sagemath/trac_to_gh/Issue 3792.md

 # Issue 3792: fix Sage build when there is a broken systemwide freetype library

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3792

 Original creator: certik